allegheny-college-cmpsc-481-spring-2020/moban/docs/README.rst

 Tutorial
 ================================================================================

 This section covers the use cases for moban.
-Please check them out individually.
+Please read them individually.

 #. `Jinja2 command line`_
 #. `Template inheritance`_